medibloc/panacea-doracle/README.md

 If the binary is signed successfully, you can move the binary to where you want, or publish the binary to GitHub or so.

+Note that a `/doracle` directory must be created and its permissions must be set properly before running the binary, because the `/doracle` directory will be mounted as a `HOME` directory to the enclave.
+For more details, please see the [`scripts/enclave-prod.json`](scripts/enclave-prod.json).

 ## Initialize directories for the `doracled`